elseano/rundown_poc/README.md

 * `interactive` - Show STDOUT and STDERR, and expect input from STDIN.
 Handy for scripts which might ask for a password, etc.
 * `skip_on_success` - Skip the remaining code and content until the next heading if the script exits with a **zero** error code.
 * `skip_on_failure` - Skip the remaining code and content until the next heading if the script exits with a **non-zero** error code.
-* `runbook` - Only works with the `ruby` interpreter.
-Runs the code inside the running Runbook process, which gives you access to utilities as described below.
+* `rundown` - Only works with the `ruby` interpreter.
+Runs the code inside the running Rundown process, which gives you access to utilities as described below.
 * `nospin` - Don't show the activity spinner.
 Generally you'll want to use with `interactive`.
 * `display_only` - Don't run the code block, instead display it.
 * `reveal` - Show the STDOUT of the running codeblock.